akshatjoshi2001/akshatjoshi2001/README.md

-- 🔭 I’m currently working on a cloud game streaming app.
+- 🔭 I’m currently working on a cloud game streaming app and also trying to improving obstacle avoidance and path planning algorithms at <a href='http://anveshak.team'>Team Anveshak</a>
 - 🌱 I’m learning something new everyday!
 - 🤔 I’m looking for help with migrating from MJPEG to VP9/AV1 for my game streaming app.
 - 💬 Ask me about tech, life at IIT (:P) or just say hello!